jw287962/twitter-clone/README.md

 # Twitter Clone: Ongoing Project

-- Supports Infinite Comments/Replies using Array Data structure. (works like reddit comments)
+- Supports Infinite Comments/Replies using Array Data structure and firebase. (works like reddit comments)
-- I would use Nodes/Tree structure like my Knight Travails project if I wanted it to work like Twitter, I think it would work if a tweet can contain tweets as nodes, and so on, and each tweet, would also exist as a separate tweet that would be accessible without entering any node, but a tweet, will have nodes to represent the connection between them as a reply (if needed).
-This way, you can access any deeply nested reply as a regular tweet just like twitter, while also allowing for two or more tweets to function as a parent and child if necessary.

   ### `Image`

 - supports only IMAGE medias for now (Hosted on Firebase)

 ### `auth`